kimmokal/CC-Art-Critics/trained_models/README.md

-# Trained models folder
+# Trained models directory

-This folder contains all trained models.
-The files in this folder are gitignored.
+This directory contains all the trained models.
+Some pretrained models can be found in `pretrained_examples`.
+The files in this folder are ignored by git.